Things you need to know regarding the St. Borromeo Seminary and the operation of Independent Churches

 Is the seminary accredited?

-No. We are self accredited, as published in our Standards Document.
+Yes and No. We are privately and self accredited, as published in our Standards Document.
 Accreditation is a 'secular' concept.
 For 1912 years since the death of our Lord, clergy were trained in monasteries or by apprenticeship.
 It was rare for 'practicing clergy' to be trained in university, that was the purview of clergy that desired to become 'theologians'; those who wished to research, debate or translate biblical writing.
 Here in the U.S accreditation was totally optional until the G.I Bill was fully enacted in 1945.
 The only reasons for accreditations are; government loans, auditing financials, oversight of diversity, validating administrative activities and other 'business' activities.
 Accreditation for seminaries places them in a 'secular' environment forcing the seminaries to run as a secular business.

 Our Standards Document is as complex as the Association of Theological Schools Accreditation Standards and we stand by that with pride.